top of page

 Carleen Maley Hutchins was an American former high school science teacher, violinmaker and researcher, best-known for her creation, in the 1950s/60s, of a family of eight proportionally-sized violins now known as the violin octet (e.g., the vertical viola) and for a considerable body of research into the acoustics of violins.
 She was born in Springfield, Massachusetts.

-In late 2007, Carleen Hutchins crafted an arrangement with the Hutchins Consorts’ Artistic Director, Joe McNalley, wherein the Hutchins Consort would merge the New Violin Family Association with their own organization, in an effort to preserve this important archive, and to assure that Carleen Hutchins’ life work and all of her important contributions to acoustical research continue to be made available to scientists and luthiers for the future.
+In late 2007, Carleen Hutchins crafted an arrangement with the Hutchins Consorts’ Artistic Director, Joe McNalley, wherein the New Violin Family Association would merge with the Hutchins Consort.

 It was Dr. Hutchins’ intention that the Hutchins Consort would become the caretaker of this vast archive of scientific papers, instrument molds, instruments, research findings, and other important materials.
-Since this merger was completed in October 2009, the Hutchins Consort has been busy evaluating this archive and determining what portion of it should be conveyed on to Stanford University, who have offered to make this a part of their permanent archive collection in their Music Department.

 bottom of page